 Project Overview

-Regions with high marine biodiversity are often designated as focal areas for conservation.
-The most comprehensive biodiversity information from tropical regions often comes from marine fishes, while other taxonomic groups are not fully accounted for.
+Regions with high marine biodiversity are often prioritized as focal areas for conservation.
+The most comprehensive biodiversity information from tropical regions often comes from marine fishes and corals, while other taxa have not been studied as rigorously.
 Consequently, focus on reef fishes bias biodiversity drivers towards anthropogenic factors (e.g., fishing pressure and overexploitation) while discounting the effects of ecological factors.
 Therefore, this project will use environmental DNA (eDNA) metabarcoding to fill in the knowledge gaps on whether the patterns and drivers of marine biodiversity are consistent across different taxonomic groups.
-We aim to conduct the research at the epicenter of marine biodiversity – the Philippines; spatiotemporal trends in fish biodiversity are well reported in the country, providing a good foundation with which hypotheses on other taxonomic groups can be tested.
+We aim to conduct the research at the epicenter of marine biodiversity – the Philippines.
+Spatiotemporal trends in fish biodiversity are well reported in the country, providing a good foundation with which hypotheses on other taxonomic groups can be tested.
 We plan to compare the biodiversity of different taxa within and among selected marine biogeographic regions.
 We also plan to determine which between anthropogenic and environmental variables contribute more to the observed patterns of diversity across taxa.

 Context

-Highly biodiverse regions provide important socio-economic and ecological services both at local and global scales; with the threats brought about by anthropogenic factors and climate change, identifying them are critical so that management and conservation measures can be put in place1.
+Biodiverse regions provide important socio-economic and ecological services both at local and global scales, such as/ for example …_______ (Cite).
+Identifying the threats brought about by direct and indirect anthropogenic activities, such as climate change, is critical to inform management, conservation, and restoration efforts1.
 Developing and utilizing rapid biomonitoring methods in the Indo-Malay Pacific Archipelago (IMPA) are therefore necessary since this is where the highest concentration of global marine biodiversity is located, along with countries that are most vulnerable to biodiversity threats.
-One of the most vulnerable regions is the Philippines, which was identified as the epicenter of marine biodiversity and evolution and thus warrant special attention for conservation efforts2,3.
+One of the most vulnerable regions is the Philippines, which is characterized as the epicenter of marine biodiversity and evolution and thus warrant special attention for conservation efforts2,3.

-Spatial variation in biodiversity, geomorphology, and oceanography across the Philippine archipelago characterize its six marine biogeographic regions4–6 (Appendix Figure 1) which provide the geographical framework on which management and conservation of marine resources are implemented7,8.
-While historical records indicated that the greatest marine biodiversity in the Philippines was concentrated within the Visayas Region (VR), reef fish surveys suggested otherwise; intense fishing pressure and habitat degradation have resulted to biodiversity loss in VR, which underscores the need to refocus management and conservation efforts elsewhere5,9,10.
+Spatial variation in biodiversity, geomorphology, and oceanography across the Philippine archipelago characterize its six marine biogeographic regions4–6 (Figure 1) which provide the geographical framework upon which management and conservation of marine resources are implemented7,8.
+While historical records indicated that the greatest marine biodiversity was concentrated centrally within the Philippines in the Visayas Region (VR, Figure 1), reef fish surveys suggested otherwise.
+Intense fishing pressure and habitat degradation have resulted to biodiversity loss in VR, which underscores the need to refocus management and conservation efforts elsewhere5,9,10.
 However, there are knowledge gaps on which such recommendations were based on.
-First, these observations were limited only to commercially important reef fishes, and other taxonomic groups have not been fully accounted for.
+First, these observations were limited only to commercially important reef fishes.
 Observing similar patterns across a wide range of taxa would result in a more reliable estimate of biodiversity and thus provide a stronger support in identifying regions of conservation priority.
 Second, loss of biodiversity was primarily attributed to fishing pressure and other anthropogenic disturbances; however, patterns of biodiversity are likewise influenced by ecological factors (e.g., sea surface temperature) that should be considered when informing spatial management areas1.
 We therefore ask the following questions: (1) Is the low species richness of reef fishes observed in VR relative to other marine biogeographic regions concordant with other taxonomic groups?
 (2) Are the patterns of diversity (i.e., community composition) in the different marine biogeographic regions consistent across taxa?
-(3) Are the patterns of diversity driven not only by anthropogenic factors, but also by ecological factors?
+(3) Which factors most strongly correlate with the geographic patterns in diversity?